rapp-project/rapp-api/cpp/README.md

 make test
 ```

+*Warning*: do not run individual tests from within the `/rapp-api/cpp/build/tests` directory!

 ## Examples

 The source files for the examples are under `/rapp-api/cpp/examples` and if you use the flag `-DBUILD_EXAMPLES=ON` they